camunda/camunda-docs/docs/components/modeler/forms/form-element-library/forms-element-library-radio.md

 description: A form element to select a value from set options
 ---

-A radio group allows the user to select one of multiple data options for small datasets.
+A radio group allowing the user to select one of multiple data options for small datasets.

 ![Form Radio Symbol](/img/form-icons/form-radio.svg)